ngrx/platform/docs/store/selectors.md

 );
 ```

-Meaning that the following would not compile because `foo` is not a feature slice of `AppState`.
+The following selector below would not compile because `foo` is not a feature slice of `AppState`.

 ```ts
 export const selectFeature = createFeatureSelector<AppState, FeatureState>(